LukasWoodtli/WebPage/pelican/content/intel_calling_conventions.md

 ## Registers

 - Calle: must save and restore `RBP`, `RBX` and `R12`-`R15` if they are used
-- Caller: all other registers must be saved and restored if their content is needed after the function call
+- Caller: all other registers must be saved and restored if their content is needed after the function cal
+- No `XMM` registers are preserved

 | Register | Usage         | Notes                              |